Foundational Principles

 Principle 2: Redesign, Don’t Automate

-- McKinsey identifies the “Gen AI Paradox”: nearly 80% of companies use gen AI, yet just as many report no significant bottom-line impact — because they deployed horizontal copilots that deliver diffuse, hard-to-measure gains rather than redesigning vertical workflows.
+The data is stark: only 14% of organizations have agentic solutions ready for deployment, with most stalling because they automate discrete steps instead of reimagining workflows (Deloitte, 2026).
+Nearly 80% of companies use gen AI, yet just as many report no significant bottom-line impact — because they deployed horizontal copilots that deliver diffuse, hard-to-measure gains rather than redesigning vertical workflows (McKinsey, 2025).

 Principle 3: Agents Execute, Humans Are Accountable